Headphones · Side-by-side

 HIFIMAN Edition XS

-• The HIFIMAN Arya Stealth's downside - doesn't feel premium when you pick it up - matters to you
+• The HIFIMAN Arya Stealth's main trade-off is one you'd rather not live with: Doesn't feel premium when you pick it up

 Read the full Edition XS review